All Episodes

 Yeah, exactly.

-I don't even know what he did commercials and you know, he thought he was Mr. Talk Show host.
+And, you know, he thought he was Mr. Talk Show host.

-And he comes in, he comes in unprepared.
+And he comes in unprepared.

-But there's nothing more painful than listening to a radio host that's not prepared to do their show, and that literally is begging for calls.
+But there's nothing more painful than listening to a radio host that's not prepared to do their show and that literally is begging for calls.

-Now it even got worse after all you just heard, and he couldn't get anybody to call in.
+Now, it even got worse after all you just heard, and he couldn't get anybody to call in.

 Nobody picked up the phone to call this guy.